-The Education Tax Refund – also referred to as the Education Tax Rebate – has been replaced on an ongoing basis by the School Kids Bonus which commenced on 1 January 2013 (and which, by the way, has also bitten the dust).
+The Education Tax Refund – also referred to as the Education Tax Rebate – was replaced on an ongoing basis by the School Kids Bonus from 1 January 2013 (which has also subsequently bitten the dust).

 Final Lump Sum ETR Payment

 As part of the phasing out arrangements of the Education Tax Refund, a lump sum payment for the 2011-12 entitlement was paid in June 2012.
 The one-off lump sum payments are for:

 The basis of entitlement to the lump sum payments is having had approval for Family Tax Benefit Part A from the Family Assistance Office.

 The Education Tax Refund was a refundable tax offset which was available from the 2008-9 financial year.
 It’s purpose was to reimburse parents of school age children and certain independent students 50% of their school expenses.

 Can I Claim My Child’s Education Expenses On My Taxes?

 Short answer: No.